Off to the Races (Jukebox the Ghost album)

 Off to the Races is the fifth studio album by American power pop band Jukebox the Ghost.
 The album was self-released on March 30, 2018.
 It was mostly recorded at Studio G in Brooklyn and engineered, produced and mixed by Chris Cubeta and Gary Atturio, with two exceptions: "Everybody's Lonely" was produced by CJ Baran and Peter Thomas and "Fred Astaire" was produced by Chris Wallace.

 The album contains the single "Everybody's Lonely", which was the band's first single to chart, reaching number 22 in the Billboard Alternative Songs chart.

+Critical reception

+James Christopher Monger of AllMusic critiqued that the album continued the band's "pop-tastic winning streak" with a collection of "meticulously crafted and radio-ready confections", highlighting the singles for capturing the "sweet spot between pop purity and rock pageantry."
+PopMatters contributor Chris Conaton wrote that "Off to the Races is a big creative success for Thornewill, Siegel, and Kristin, and it should please existing fans and possibly draw in new ones."